Stories of Polio, Meningitis, HPV, Hepatitis and Pertussis Top 2016 List

 If you have suggestions for topics you would like us to address in 2016, or you would like to contribute a guest post for publication, please email email@example.com

 Don’t miss any of our new posts.
-Subscribe to Shot of Prevention by clicking the link at the top right of this page.
-You can also “Like” our Vaccinate Your Family Facebook page to receive updates on important immunization news and join in our online discussions.
+You can also visit our Vaccinate Your Family website, “Like” our Vaccinate Your Family Facebook page, and follow us on Twitter (@Vaxyourfam) and Instagram (vaccinate your family), to receive updates on important immunization news and join in our online discussions.

 Thanks again for your continued support and best wishes for a happy and healthy new year!